sebaseb98/clean-math-thesis/README.md

 We do not guarantee that it will be accepted by any university, please clarify in advance if it fulfills all requirements.
 If not, this template might still be a good starting point.

 ## Acknowledgements
-As inspiration on how to structure this template, We used the [modern-unito-thesis](https://typst.app/universe/package/modern-unito-thesis) template.
+As inspiration on how to structure this template, we used the [modern-unito-thesis](https://typst.app/universe/package/modern-unito-thesis) template.
 The design is inspired by the [fau-book](https://github.com/FAU-AMMN/fau-book) template.

 ## Feedback & Improvements
 If you encounter problems, please open issues.
 In case you found useful extensions or improved anything We are also very happy to accept pull requests.